Sustainability

 Kāore te kūmara e kōrero mō tōna ake reka – The kumara doesn’t speak of it’s own sweetness.

-We are not interested in greenwashing what we do, or in saying we are perfect, or buying our way out of our responsibilities through carbon credits.
+We are not interested in saying we are perfect, or buying our way out of our responsibilities through carbon credits.
 Our journey is about minimising our negative impacts, not passing on our responsibilities for our planet and our communities.

 Our products are all human-grade - the same cuts of meat you would feed to your family, all ethically and sustainably sourced.
 But that is just part of our mission, and to be honest we feel that is the absolute bare minimum that businesses should be doing these days.